SendrPay/SendrPay/replit.md

 - **Username Verification**: Implemented strict username verification using actual Telegram usernames - users cannot set custom usernames, preventing scams by ensuring @vi100x can only receive payments when directed to their verified Telegram handle
 - **DM Payment Support**: All payment commands (/pay, /tip, /split) now work in direct messages for private transactions
 - **Cross-Context Functionality**: Users can now pay people they're not in group chats with via direct messages
+- **Production Deployment Ready**: Fixed all deployment configuration issues (August 9, 2025)
+  - Server properly configured to listen on 0.0.0.0:5000 for external access
+  - Database connection established with PostgreSQL
+  - All required environment variables configured and validated
+  - Health endpoint available for monitoring (/health)
+  - Proper startup command configured for Replit Deployments